v8/v8.dev/src/blog/jspi-newapi.md

 Note that even if the argument is typed as a JavaScript `Function`, it is actually restricted to WebAssembly functions.

-On the suspending side, we have a new class `WebAssembly.Suspending`, together with a constructor that takes a JavaScript function as argument.
-In WebIDL this is written:
+On the suspending side, there's a new class `WebAssembly.Suspending`, together with a constructor that takes a JavaScript function as an argument.
+In WebIDL, this is written as follows:

 ```js
 interface Suspending{